VICMEND/UVIC/SENG265-Software-Development-Methods/README.md

 The program then prints the contents of the linked list in the desired format.

+Thoughts: Took some of the knowledge from the first assignment and applied it here.
+Was still not super familiar with C at this point.

 # Assignment 4

 A python script that draws a series of circles, rectangles and ellipses in random colors and sizes in an .html file